 The silver lining is that an accident's impact on your premiums isn't permanent.
 Many insurance companies only consider the last three to five years of your driving record when calculating your rates, although the exact length of time can vary by state and insurance company.

 To be clear, that doesn't necessarily mean that a previous accident will be removed from your driving record after a period of time—it's just to say that insurers typically won't factor it into your rates.
 In other words, an accident from six years ago might still be on your driving record, but it might not have a huge impact on your car insurance rates—assuming you've continued to demonstrate responsible driving since then.
 It is best to compare auto insurance rates from different companies when you're ready to switch car insurance carriers.

 Wondering how long an accident will stay on your insurance?
-Let's first unpack how it affects your insurance rates in the short term.
+Let's first unpack how it affects your car insurance rates in the short term.

 What Happens to Your Insurance Rates After an Accident?